María Cioè-Peña

 Picture

 María Cioè-Peña earned her PhD in Urban Education from The Graduate Center - City University of New York, where she was also an Advance Research Collaborative fellow and a Presidential MAGNET Fellow.
 She is a bilingual/biliterate education researcher and educator who examines the intersections of disability, language, school-parent partnerships and education policy.
 Taking a sociolinguistic approach and stance, she pushes and reimagines the boundaries of inclusive spaces for minoritized children.
 Stemming from her experiences as a former bilingual special education teacher, María’s research focuses on bilingual children with dis/abilities, their families and their ability to access multilingual and inclusive learning spaces within public schools.
 Her interests are deeply rooted in political economy, raciolinguistic perspectives and critical dis/ability awareness within schools and families.
-María's dissertation has won awards from major organizations in the field of bilingual education; first-place winner for Outstanding Dissertation by the National Association for Bilingual Education (NABE) in 2019 and third place winner for Outstanding Dissertation by AERA's Bilingual Education Research SIG in 2020.
-María is currently an Assistant Professor and a Community-Engaged Teaching Fellow at Montclair State University.
-Her forthcoming book, (M)othering Labeled Children: Bilingualism and Disability in the Lives of Latinx Mothers, is now available for pre-order.

 Proudly powered by Weebly